dbazza/oneDrive/README.md

 # Install

 Install the client.
-Detailed instructions here: https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md (on recent Ubuntu simpli write in a terminal "sudo apt-get install onedrive").
+Detailed instructions here: https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md.
+If you have ubuntu installed take a look to <a href="https://github.com/abraunegg/onedrive/blob/master/docs/INSTALL.md#important-information-for-all-ubuntu-and-ubuntu-based-distribution-users">this advise</a>

 Go to gnome shell extensione page (https://extensions.gnome.org/extension/3919/one-drive/) and install it.
 You have to make login and activate the service via extension.
 That's all!